-Students should be provided with a cumulative mark of their Semester 1 assessments on the student Mid-Year Report and a cumulative mark of their Semester 2 assessments in their Final Report.
+Preliminary HSC students should be provided with a cumulative mark of their Semester 1 assessments on the student's Half Yearly Report and all their assessment results in their Yearly Report.

-Students can obtain their NESA Assessment rank order online, using the StudentsOnline service available at the conclusion of the HSC Examination period.
+HSC students can obtain their NESA Assessment rank order online, using the Students Online service available at the conclusion of the HSC Examination period.